Early life and career of Jeff Gordon: Sprint car and midget racing

-Between 1983 to 1984, Gordon competed in limited races as he was searching for a transition in his career.
+Between 1983 and 1984, Gordon competed in limited races as he was searching for a transition in his career.
 He attended his first Indianapolis 500 as a spectator in 1983 and met his favorite driver, Rick Mears.
 Gordon also became interested in sprint car racing and attended local events, rooting for Steve Kinser.
 Gordon aspired to become a sprint car driver after reading a story about a young driver named Sport Allen.

 In October 1984, Gordon competed in an event in Indianapolis, where he won both races.
 Following the event, John introduced Jeff to Lee Osborne, a former driver who operated a business in Jamestown, Indiana building sprint cars.
 John was interested in buying a used motor and a sprint car chassis for Jeff.
 Osborne assumed John was in the market for himself, not Gordon.
 When John revealed his intentions for his stepson, Osborne initially refused to build a sprint car for Gordon.
-Despite receiving a rundown of Gordon's past racing success, Osborne still wasn't convinced that the thirteen-year-old Gordon could handle a sprint car.
+Despite receiving a rundown of Gordon's past racing success, Osborne still was not convinced that the thirteen-year-old Gordon could handle a sprint car.
 After heading back home in California, John continued to talk to Osborne by phone, later successfully convincing him after weeks of discussions.
 By the end of November, a new Osborne sprint chassis arrived at Gordon's home.
 John and Jeff worked on the sprint car for months.
 When it was complete, the car was loaded onto a trailer to Dixon, California, where Gordon first attempted to start the car on a gravel road.